 The Kenai River is one of the most famous rivers in the world, and for good reason.
 Some rivers have quality fish, others have quantities of fish, but the turquoise-green waters of the Kenai is blessed with both!
 World record King Salmon, one of the most plentiful Sockeye runs on Earth, incredible Silver Salmon fishing that lasts 4 months, and a trophy Trout fishery that is virtually unrivaled…The Kenai River is truly a gem, and is a river that every angler should be luck enough to experience firsthand.
-The main objective of every Kenai River fishing guide we employ is to simply represent this incredible river to you in the way it deserves to be represented, as the world class fishery that it is.
+The main objective of every Kenai River fishing Guide we employ is to simply represent this incredible river to you in the way it deserves to be represented, as the world class fishery that it is.

 Endearingly nicknamed “the ditch” by local anglers, I can’t imagine a river being more underrated than the Kasilof.
 A peaceful drift boat fishery located just a few miles down the road from the Kenai, The Kasilof has never gotten the attention it deserves as one of the premiere salmon fisheries in Alaska.
 In fact, many anglers lucky enough to experience the potential of the Kasilof choose to come back year after year in pursuit of its early-season King Salmon run, amazing Sockeye fishing through the heart of the summer, and acrobatic Silver Salmon in the fall.
+Book one of our top-notch Kasilof River Fishing Guides, and be prepared to experience one of the most underrated fisheries in the world!

 The cold, salty waters that surround the Kenai Peninsula are teaming with life!
 Halibut are the main attraction, along with salmon, rockfish, and lingcod seasonally.
 Whether you choose to fish out of Homer, Anchor Point, Ninilchik, or Seward, perhaps the greatest part about fishing the saltwater of the Kenai Peninsula is the scenery that will surround you.
 Volcanoes, waterfalls, whales, sea otters, bird life, and mountains that seem to shoot up directly out of the ocean are all part of the experience.
 Bring your camera and a fish cooler… you’ll be needing both.
+Don’t forget that if you are visiting Alaska in the winter months, or “off-season” we can get you booked on a winter King Salmon trip that just might blow your mind.

 The mighty King Salmon is the fish that put the Kenai on the map.
 It’s a salmon unlike any other… big, wild, and powerful!
 The Kenai has produced the vast majority of the largest King Salmon ever caught, including the monster 97 lb.
 4 oz.
 World Record!
 Kenai Kings are uniquely large due to their genetic make-up, prompting a certain percentage of them to return after 5+ more years feeding in the ocean, and when they return to their natal river, they arrive as GIANTS!
-We believe it’s important to preserve these unique and special fish, and therefore require all our guests, along with their Kenai River fishing guide, to release all wild King Salmon back to the river.
+We believe it’s important to preserve these unique and special fish, and therefore require all our guests, along with their Kenai River Fishing Guide, to release all wild King Salmon back to the river.
 It’s a glorious feeling as an angler to send such a special fish on its way to spawn, and an accomplishment that belongs on every angler’s bucket list.
 (May-July 31)

 While pictures of massive King Salmon steal most of the headlines, Sockeye salmon provide the vast majority of the action during much of the Alaskan summer.
 Sockeye are possibly the best eating fish in the world, and with runs in the millions, Sockeye are truly the perfect “freezer fish.”
 But not only are they great eating, they’re a blast to fish for with their blazing runs, aerial gymnastics, and bruising power.
 Sockeye fishing definitely puts our gear to the test!
 Some choose to do some sockeye fishing on their own, but when you travel with a Kenai River fishing guide, you will be given the best gear, fish the best spots, be given the best tips, and likely catch the most fish!
 (June 15-Aug 10)